Pool Maintenance Made Easy

 In the absence of frequent disinfection, bacteria may accumulate in pools which can lead to serious health hazards.
 To combat this, your pool must have chlorine to keep it clean and sanitised.
 However the chlorine level must not be too high or the pool users will experience skin itching and reddening of the eyes.
 The most ideal chlorine level is 1 to 3 parts per million (ppm).

-You also need to check your pool's pH level at least twice weekly, or daily if your pool is used to the maximum.
+You also need to check your pool's pH weekly.
 This can usually be done in the early evening after the last person has gone out of the pool.
 The ph level ideal is between 7.4 to 7.6, which balances the acidity and alkalinity of the pool.

 If the ph value is lower than 7.4, the water becomes acidic.
 On the other hand, a pool with a higher ph level has more alkaline, which will reduce the effectiveness of the chlorine.
-It will also result in cloudy water and damage to your pool equipment.
+It will also result in cloudy water.

 Lastly, calcium hardness determines the hardness or softness of your pool water.
-If the calcium hardness is too low, the water can erode the metals and plastering of your pool.
-Meanwhile, you’ll get cloudy pool water if the water is too hard, which will also scale your pool equipment.
+If calcium hardness is too low you’ll get cloudy pool water if the water is too hard, which will also scale your pool equipment.
 So, make sure to keep your pool’s calcium hardness between 200 to 400 ppm to keep the water in good condition.

 Use water shocking